Akshay1125/defi-app/README.md

 - Create smart contract and deploy it on other command line server using commands=> (truffle compile) & (truffle migrate).
 - Include your functions now.
 - You are good to go.
+- You can find the components code in src, CSS in public and contracts in frontend/truffle.

 ## Installation and Usage